vyos/vyos-documentation/docs/contributing/build-vyos.rst

 .. code-block:: sh

-  $ git clone -b crux --single-branch https://github.com/vyos/vyos-build
+  $ git clone -b current --single-branch https://github.com/vyos/vyos-build
   $ docker build -t vyos/vyos-build docker

 .. note: The container is automatically downloaded from Dockerhub if it is not